This page provides an overview of how the AnalysisPlace Excel-to-Word Document Automation Add-In updates Word and PowerPoint content.

 The image below illustrates how the add-in updates documents for each of the 3 update scenarios:

-Prior to updating content, the documents must be “linked”.
+Prior to updating content, the documents must be “linked” using the add-in.

 Update Word Document